Playing with Dolls (2015)

 The monster was a combination of the roots from The Ruins and that hideous monster-thing in Shadows of the Dead (another stellar Syfy original) – most of the time, it looked like angry embers and sticks were attacking people.
 This had to do with revenge from some witches, but the witches could have tried harder to not send a creature that reeked of hideous CGI.

 I liked the setting – an island off some undisclosed state (probably Washington or something, but I don’t think it’s said in the film).
 It was a large island, but much of it seemed to be forest, which was sort of cool.
-And the characters being focused on all being sisters also brought a little bit confort, so we wouldn’t have to deal with any horrible romantic sub-plot (unless there was some lesbian incest going on, but no dice).
+And the central characters all being sisters also brought a little bit confort, as we wouldn’t have to deal with any horrible romantic sub-plot (unless there was some lesbian incest going on, but no dice).
 It has the basics to maybe make for an okay story if they had wanted to, maybe an interesting mystery-slasher hybrid, or perhaps some type of psychological horror à la Hereditary set on an island.
 That’s not what happened.

 Oh, also the younger sister had unexplained psychic dreams, so that was #cool.